 How to Prevent the Formation of Mold on Wood

 You can forego all these hassles by keeping the humidity around wooden materials low.
-When you see signs of water leaks, please don’t ignore them and find a solution immediately.
+And should you spot any signs of water leaks, I highly recommend addressing them immediately.
 Taking preventive measures will lower your chances of dealing with molding problems.

 How frequently should you clean mold off wood?